 Address: Joshua Tree National Park, Twentynine Palms, CA 92277

 Ryan Mountain, located in the heart of Joshua Tree National Park, offers a straightforward out-and-back climb to the mountain’s circular top.
 Stone stairs line a dirt path that ascends 1,050 feet in a 3-mile round-trip trek.

 The 5,457-foot summit is crowned by a sun-exposed trail that offers stunning views of the surrounding jumbled rock formations and Joshua tree woods.
 The finest site to gain a birds-eye perspective of the park’s heart is at the peak of Ryan Mountain.

-The track has been well-used and is easy to follow, but it is still somewhat rough in places.
-In spite of the uneven terrain and pebbles that are scattered about, take a moment to take in the scenery around you.
+The track has been well-used and easy to follow, but it is still somewhat rough.
+Despite the uneven terrain and pebbles that are scattered about, take a moment to take in the scenery around you.
 In a flash, the Wonderland of Rocks spreads out before your eyes.

 This route has a significant amount of ascent, so it’s important to keep your eyes on the view rather than your achy legs as you make your way higher.